DAHUB-GUIOT/natur-78/replit.md

   - **NEW**: Form includes all fields: pricing by age groups, languages, accessibility, policies, etc.
   - **NEW**: Integrated form with Portal Empresas dashboard with floating action buttons
   - **NEW**: Added proper validation, loading states, and success/error handling
+  - **NEW**: Created ExperienceDetail.tsx page for individual experience viewing
+  - **NEW**: Added Link navigation from experience cards to detail pages (/experiencia/:id)
+  - **NEW**: Enhanced statistics dashboard with sales metrics and performance indicators
+  - **NEW**: Implemented Google OAuth login integration for Portal Empresas authentication
+  - **NEW**: Added comprehensive sales tracking and experience performance analytics
   - **NEW**: Companies can now upload detailed experiences with professional tour operator requirements
   - **NEW**: Form supports complex pricing structures, operational details, and passenger data requirements